-The interest rate risk exposure in the Banking Book is relatively low at present, given the short re-pricing period of most assets and liabilities, due to their floating rate nature.
+The interest rate risk exposure in the Banking Book is relatively low at present, given the short re-pricing period of most assets and liabilities, due to their floating rate nature or short-term tenors.
 This is supplemented by the fact that the major part of the interest rate risk arising from the available-for-sale bond portfolio is hedged through swaps.